Grodno: Jewish community

 On 2 November 1942 the deportations to the death camps began and during 5 days in February 1943, 10,000 Jews were sent to Auschwitz.
 Later, on 13 February, 5,000 Jews were sent to Treblinka.
 During the deportations, many synagogues were looted and some people were murdered.
 The last Jews were deported in March 1943.
 By the end of the war, only one Jew had remained in the ghetto.
 However, a few hundred survived in the camps or in hiding in the area.
 Perhaps as many as 2000 survived, including those who fled or were deported to the USSR.

 After the war, the Jewish community was revived.
 Most of the Jews emigrated after the collapse of the Soviet Union.
 Today there are several hundred Jews in the city with most of the community's activity centralized in the main synagogue that had been returned to the community by the authorities in the 1990s.
 The head of the community is Rabbi Yitzhak Kaufman.

-A memorial plaque, commemorating the 25,000 Jews who were exterminated in the two ghettos in the city of Grodno was placed on a building in Zamkavaja vulica, where the entrance to the ghetto once was.
+A memorial plaque, commemorating the 25,000 Jews who were murdered in the two ghettos in the city of Grodno was placed on a building in Zamkavaja vulica, where the entrance to the ghetto once was.